mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

     EOF
     ```

-1. Create the resource in the Workspace you just created, which instructs Kommander to deploy the `AppDeployment` to the `KommanderCluster`s in the same Workspace.
+1. Create the resource in the workspace you just created, which instructs Kommander to deploy the `AppDeployment` to the `KommanderCluster`s in the same workspace.

 ## Enable Kaptain with a custom configuration using the CLI